mshagirov/pythonlab/_02-lab-1/02-project-vscode.md

 to your preferences.

 Nevertheless, it is generally much faster to navigate the filesystem and manage your files via the terminal.
-Hence, I strongly suggest you to try to learn and at least occasionally start using the terminal.
+Hence, I strongly suggest you to try to learn and use the terminal (CLI) commands.

 ---